seahorn/crab/README.md

 core consists of an implementation of a fixpoint algorithm and several abstract numerical domains.

 Ikos-core also provides a CFG that interfaces with IKOS as well as adaptors to execute backward and forward analyses on it.
+This repository has been extended with more abstract domains as well as capabilities to perform abstract interpretation on concurrent systems.

 **NOTES**: This repository is intended to be PRIVATE.
 A public version is available [here](https://github.com/seahorn/ikos-core).
 Currently